sanguvk123/user-reg/README.md

-# This is a user registration app
+# This is a Social Media App

 **Step 1** : Download the Repository